statamic/docs/content/collections/docs/search.md

 {{ /search:results }}
 ```

-The tag assumes you're passing the search string through as a GET parameter as we've shown above.
-You'll see it in the address bar: `/search/results?q=where's%20the%20beef`.

-The tag has a lot more fine-tuned control available, like renaming the query parameter, filtering fields and collections, and so on.
+The tag has a lot more fine-tuned control available, like renaming the query parameter, filtering on fields and collections, and so on.
 You can read more about it in the [search results tag](/tags/search) docs.

 ## Indexes

-A search index is a copy of your data stored in a search-friendly format and used for optimizing speed and performance when executing a search query.
-Without an index, each search would need to scan every entry in your site.
-Hardly an efficient way to go about it.
+A search index is an ephemeral copy of your content, optimized for speed and performance while executing search queries.
+Without indexes, each search would require a scan of every entry in your site.
+Not an efficient way to go about it, but still technically possible.

-Indexes are configured in `config/statamic/search.php` and you can have as many as you'd like.
-Each holds different pieces of content — and a piece of content may be stored in multiple indexes.
+Indexes are configured in `config/statamic/search.php` and you can create as many as you want.
+Each index can hold different pieces of content — and any one piece of content may be stored in any number of indexes.

 > An **index** is a collection of **records**, each representing a single search item.
 A record might be an entry, a taxonomy term, or even a user.

 Your site's default index includes _only_ the title from from _all_ collections.
-Its config looks like this:
+The default config looks like this:

 ``` php
 'default' => [